 The back muscles are also a source of compressive force acting on the spine.

-3D anatomical data taken from human skeletal pelvises was remodelled by Elysium’s designer, Dr Wickett.
+3D anatomical data taken from human skeletal pelvises were remodelled by Elysium’s designer, Dr. Wickett.
 From this analysis, he developed a new insight into the geometry of the pelvic spinal architecture and how this varies between people of different sizes, and between men and women.